Moving Around Japan: Using Trains, Buses, Planes or Drive Yourself

 Given the efficiency of Japan’s rail network, it might not spring to mind that flying domestically can also be a good option.
 In recent years the introduction of multiple low-cost carriers (LCCs) to the market means that prices are more competitive and in some cases, flying is a good alternative to using trains or the only option – for example if you want to head down to Okinawa or get from one end of the country to the other quickly, then flying is your only option.

 Japan’s four major international airports – Narita Airport and Haneda Airport in Tokyo, Chubu Centrair Airport in Nagoya and Kansai Airport in Osaka – also have domestic terminals.
 There are many smaller airports dotted throughout Japan most of which only facilitate domestic routes although some also have limited international services.
-Some of the more convenient popular airports include: Naha Airport in Okinawa; Fukuoka Airport, Kagoshima Airport and Kumamoto Airport in Kyushu; Kobe Airport and Osaka International Airport (not to be mistaken with Kansai International Airport) in Kansai; Komatsu Airport near Kanazawa; Toyama Airport in Toyama; Matsumoto Airport in Nagano; and New Chitose Airport servicing Sapporo and the ski fields of Hokkaido.
+Some of the more convenient popular airports include: Naha Airport in Okinawa; Fukuoka Airport and Kagoshima Airport in Kyushu; Komatsu Airport near Kanazawa; Toyama Airport in Toyama; Matsumoto Airport in Nagano; and New Chitose Airport servicing Sapporo and the ski fields of Hokkaido.

 Airlines typically maintain modern fleets of aircraft and Japan has a good safety record.
 In terms of full-service airlines, Japan has two airlines operating in the domestic market: